codingwithout1and0s/galaxysandbox/README.md

 - Spring JPA: To communicate backend with Database
 - Spring Boot: To communicate backend to React
 - Spring Security: for user authentication and verification (JWL Token + BCrypt.

+##Contributors

+Not seeking any support, contribution or collaborations at this time.